-Author Sonia Buist was born in India, educated in Scotland, and has lived in Oregon for 51 years.
+Sonia Buist was born in India, educated in Scotland, and has lived in Oregon for 51 years.
 She is a retired Professor of Medicine at the Oregon Health & Science University in Portland where she was a physician, teacher, clinician and researcher.
 “Retired” in name only, she continues with a full schedule of training physicians, medical researchers and public health professionals around the world, teaching them how to do clinical research to improve global lung health.
-She has developed programs and directs and teaches courses in many countries and continents including Latin America, Africa, India, Turkey and Vietnam.
-True to her not letting any "grass grow under her feet" she is now developing new training programs in China and Indonesia.
-She is also still an active researcher with a focus on chronic lung diseases.
+She has developed programs and directs and teaches courses in many countries and continents including Latin America, Africa, India, Turkey, Vietnam, China and Indonesia.

 Sonia's lifetime of hiking experiences, her expertise and her focus on the importance of safety, up-to-date and accurate information make these hiking books welcome and reliable companions for hiking on Mt.
 Hood.
 In fact, they're the only hiking books available now that focus on Mt Hood and the Timberline Trail.